Atmospheric Predictability Beyond 30 Days with Machine Learning: Data and Methods

-In this study, the maximum optimization window size is 32 days, limited by the 80 GB memory of the NVIDIA A100 GPU.
-As the forecast duration increases, so does the gradient size, necessitating a smaller model, greater GPU memory, or a strategy to further extend the window size.
+In this study, the maximum optimization window length is 32 days, limited by the 80 GB memory of the NVIDIA A100 GPU.
+With two input timesteps and 128 output timesteps, the number of free input parameters is approximately 1.6\% of the maximum target trajectory.
+As the forecast duration increases, so does the gradient size, necessitating a smaller model, greater GPU memory, or a strategy to further extend the window length.
 We suspect that optimization past 32 days would yield modest additional improvement.
-With respect to the optimizer hyperparameters, the default values ($\beta_1$ = 0.9, $\beta_2$ = 0.999) and a learning rate of \(10^{-3}\) are used, which have been shown to be effective in our previous work.
+With respect to the optimizer hyperparameters, the default values ($\beta_1$ = 0.9, $\beta_2$ = 0.999) and a learning rate of \(10^{-3}\) are used, which have been shown to be effective \citep{heatwave_2024}.
 We progressively reduce the learning rate to handle the increasingly complex gradient descent for optimization windows longer than 14 days.
+Since each trajectory has a unique optimal initial condition, no batching is performed.
 For variables constrained to non-negative values, such as specific humidity and precipitation, optimization occasionally yields small negative perturbations; these are clipped to zero with negligible impact on the results.
 All findings reported in this paper represent the clipped initial conditions.
 With end-to-end double-precision floating-point operations, each optimization requires around 4 hours on an NVIDIA A100 GPU.